VectorSec-R-D/miniShad0w/README.md

 It is not tested thoroughly and some commands can sometimes lead to crash of the beacon while beacon is executing the commands in older windows.
 It resurrects itself after crash.

-The server cnc is taken and modified from ``bats3c/shad0w`` and is unstable, prone to bugs.
+The server cnc is taken and modified from ``bats3c/shad0w`` to work with our beacon. archive it.

-archive it.
 Pull requests are welcome.